Golden Isles Beach FAQs

 Lifeguards are present from Memorial Day to Labor Day, from 11:00am to 4:00pm daily at Coast Guard and Massengale beaches on St. Simons Island.
 Please swim at your own risk.
 Do not swim to the visible sand bars.
 The tide changes quickly and will submerge the sandbar, stranding swimmers in deep water.

-If an emergency situation arises, please call 911.
+If an emergency situation arises, call 911.
+Learn more about beach safety here.